+(1) The Arbitration Act, 1940 (Act X of 1940) is hereby repealed.

+(2) Notwithstanding such repeal,-

-- (1) The Arbitration Act, 1940 (Act X of 1940) is hereby repealed. - (2) Notwithstanding such repeal,- - (a) the provisions of the said enactment shall apply in relation to arbitral proceedings which commenced before this Act came into force unless otherwise agreed by the parties but this Act shall apply in relation to arbitral proceedings which commenced on or after this Act comes into force: - (b) all rules made and notifications published, under the said enactments shall, to the extent to which they are not repugnant to this Act, be deemed respectively to have been made or issued under this Act.
+(a) the provisions of the Arbitration Act, 1940 (Act X of 1940) shall apply in relation to arbitral proceedings which commenced under the said enactment before this Act came into force, unless otherwise agreed by the parties;

+(b) all rules and notifications published, under the Arbitration Act, 1940 (Act X of 1940) shall, to the extent to which they are not repugnant to this Act, or to any rules or regulations made thereunder, be deemed respectively to have been made or issued under this Act.

+(3) Notwithstanding any provision of any law or any agreement to the contrary, and except as provided by this Act itself, this Act shall apply to all arbitral proceedings which commence after this Act comes into force.